-MPES environmental health project management
+MPES project management in the healthcare environment

-CROSS-DISCIPLINARY TRAINING FOR IN-DEPTH KNOWLEDGE OF CHEMICAL RISKS IN THE WORKPLACE, FROM RISK ASSESSMENT TO RISK MANAGEMENT.
+CROSS-FUNCTIONAL TRAINING FOR IN-DEPTH KNOWLEDGE OF CHEMICAL RISKS IN THE WORKPLACE, FROM RISK ASSESSMENT TO RISK MANAGEMENT.

 OBJECTIVES